berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 - ***emollit mores nec sinit esse feros*** (i.e., *a faithful study of the liberal arts humanizes character and permits it not to be cruel*).
 This should link to a future post about cancel culture and how we perceive good and evil, but essentially, the more learned people are, the more understanding.

-- **Specialization is for ants.** While certain specialties may command a wage premium, 1) they can go out of fashion as easily as they came in and 2) humans are too interesting and dynamic and talented to specialize at age 20.
+- **Specialization is for insects.** While certain specialties may command a wage premium, 1) they can go out of fashion as easily as they came in and 2) humans are too interesting and dynamic and talented to specialize at age 20.
 I love this one from Robert Heinlein:

 	> A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.

-- A bachelor degree making you an expert in...nothing.
+- **Expertise?** A bachelor degree making you an expert in...nothing.
 Which is a good thing.
-That you have the space to become educated, broadly speaking, and then can focus in on interests after the fact.
+That you have the space to become a broadly educated person is a good thing.
+Subsequently life will present you ample opportunities to build domains of expertise.

 ## But should everyone be a liberal arts major?